zammad/zammad-org/src/it/documentation/use/guides/search.md

 from your taskbar as well as your recent search queries.
 To search, simply type a term.
 The search then displays all matching items for which you have at least view or read permissions, grouped by type like users and tickets.
-Selecting one of those results opens the item as tab in the primary navigation.
+Selecting one of those results opens the item as tab in the taskbar.

 ![Screenshot shows search results in primary navigation](/screenshots/cypress/documentation/use/guide-search.cy.js/search-sidebar.png)